GDbateaux/Cartomancien-virtuel/USER_GUIDE.md

 - Your source text chunks are loaded from: data/tarot_data/*.txt
 - To change what the RAG can answer, you can add, remove, or edit the .txt files in data/tarot_data/ (then rebuild the index if needed).

+## Prompt customization

+You can customize the assistant behavior by editing the prompt text files in `data/prompts/`

+Files:

+- `questions_system.txt` — system rules for tarot Q&A (RAG).
+- `questions_user.txt` — user prompt template for Q&A (must keep {context} and {question}).
+- `reading_system.txt` — system rules for the 3-card tarot reading generation.
+- `reading_user.txt` — user prompt template for the 3-card reading (must keep {cards_desc}).

 ## Basic troubleshooting
 ### Camera window opens but shows nothing / “Cannot open camera”
 - Make sure no other app is using the webcam.
-- Try another camera index in src/main.py, e.g. tarot_app.run(1) instead of run(0).
+- Try another camera index by editing `data/settings.json` (e.g. set "camera_index": 1, then restart the app).

 ### Cards are not detected (no outlines) or detection is unstable
 - Improve lighting and reduce reflections.
 - Move the camera slightly farther away so the full cards are visible.
 - Use a high-contrast background.
-- If needed, adjust preprocessing in CardExtractor._preprocess() (threshold block size, morphology kernel, etc.).
+- If you run the project from source, adjust preprocessing in CardExtractor._preprocess() (threshold block size, morphology kernel, etc.).

 ### Card recognition is wrong or often fails
-- The recognizer applies a similarity threshold (min_score=0.75).
-If it is too strict for your lighting/camera quality, lower it slightly (for example to 0.70) in TarotApp._process_frame():
+- If you run the project from source and recognition is too strict, lower the embedding shortlist threshold min_score slightly (e.g. 0.70) in TarotApp._process_frame().
+This affects which candidates are sent to SIFT for reranking:
 ```python
 self.card_recognizer.recognize(card.image, min_score=0.75)
 ```
 - Ensure reference images in data/cards/ match your real cards (style, edition, borders).
 - Make sure extracted cards are upright/clean: reflections and blur reduce embedding quality.